How To Trim Bearded Dragon Nails? Avoid Hurting Your Bearded Dragon With These 3 Tips

 Depending on how long your bearded dragons nails are trimming them may take several attempts.
 It can be useful to give your bearded dragon a bath (if they will let you) prior to trimming the nails.
 This can help to make the nails slightly softer and easier to cut.

 You must be firm but gentle when handling their toes.
 It may be easier to do this with two people.
 One to securely hold the bearded dragon while the other person trim / file the nails.
+If there’s only one of you present, you may find wrapping the bearded dragon body and other legs in a tea towel might help to control the other legs and prevent you getting rather scratched.

 Take care when doing this, over filing can make the quick sensitive and sore.